 Repeated measurement and charting of peak expiratory flow has long been used for the diagnosis of asthma.
-Like many long established and simple aids to diagnosis, the published evidence base for its use is surprisingly sparse: a recent NICE assessment for a draft guideline on asthma diagnosis1 cites a generally low and variable sensitivity but a specificity of up to 0.99 in adults and 0.80 children for peak flow monitoring in the diagnosis of asthma.
-This high specificity ('negativity in health') does mean, however, that clear evidence of peak flow variability is very good for ruling asthma in as a diagnosis, while sensitivity ('positivity in disease') improves if the monitoring is repeated particularly across a period of exacerbation and remission of symptoms.
+Like many long established and simple aids to diagnosis the published evidence base for its use is surprisingly sparse: a recent assessment for the NICE guideline on asthma diagnosis2 cites a generally low and variable sensitivity but a specificity of up to 0.99 in adults and 0.80 in children for peak flow monitoring in the diagnosis of asthma.
+This high specificity ("negativity in health") does mean however that clear evidence of peak flow variability is very good for ruling asthma in as a diagnosis, while sensitivity ("positivity in disease") improves if the monitoring is repeated - particularly across a period of exacerbation and remission of symptoms.